kiss2u/landscape/README.md

 ### System Requirements

 * Supported Linux Kernel: `6.9` or later
+* The Linux kernel enables BTF/BPF functionality.
+See the [documentation](https://landscape.whileaway.dev/attention.html) for details.
 * (Optional) `docker`

 ### Manual Startup
 1. Create config directory:

    ```bash
    mkdir -p /root/.landscape-router
    ```
 2. Download **static.zip** from [release](https://github.com/ThisSeanZhang/landscape/releases) and extract to `/root/.landscape-router/static`
-3. If you have a desktop environment and browser, you can skip this step.
-   Otherwise, refer to [Config](https://landscape.whileaway.dev/config/) to create `landscape_init.toml`
+3. It can be started without configuring any files, but if you want to initialize it automatically via a configuration file. refer to [Config](https://landscape.whileaway.dev/config/) to create `landscape_init.toml`
 4. Start the service by downloading a release binary from [Releases](https://github.com/ThisSeanZhang/landscape/releases) Then run (as root):